University of North Dakota Center for Rural Health

 Program Area: Support for Integration of Innovative Health Care Models

 Please provide information about any efforts to assist CAHs/communities and partner organizations in the transition to value-based care.

 To continue toward support of the transition to value-based models and transformation efforts in the health care system, the North Dakota Flex Program will make available technical assistance for select CAHs to study and implement or improve care coordination processes.

 Please provide information about network activities in your state to support Flex Program activities.

-The ND CAH Quality Network serves as a common platform for CAHs to share best practices, tools and resources related to providing quality of care.
-The mission of the network is to support ongoing performance improvement.
-Goals of the network include improving information sharing and networking at the regional and state level among CAHs, tertiary facilities and other stakeholders to prevent duplication of efforts.
-All of North Dakota's 36 CAHs are members of the network.
-An executive committee of CAH representatives serve as a decision-making body and provide leadership to the members as well as oversee the network's efforts.
-A stakeholder committee, represented by statewide partner organizations, provides feedback and a link to increase communication.
+The ND CAH Quality Network serves as a common platform for CAHs to share best practices, tools and resources related to providing quality care.
+The mission of the Network is to support ongoing performance improvement.
+Goals of the Network include improving information sharing and networking at the regional and state level among CAHs, tertiary facilities and other stakeholders to prevent duplication of efforts.
+All 36 of North Dakota's CAHs are members of this network.
+An executive committee of CAH representatives serve as a decision-making body and provide leadership to the members, as well as oversee the Network's efforts.
+A stakeholder committee, represented by statewide partner organizations, provides feedback, and a link to increase communication.

 Please describe how your state Flex Program has enhanced its use of data in the past year.

-For both HCAHPS and EDTC, the ND CAH Quality Network facilitates quarterly meetings in which data is shared and reviewed, identifying top CAH performers in the state.
-The network uses this platform to discuss and share best practices relative to HCAHPS and EDTC areas needing improvement.
+For both HCAHPS and EDTC, the North Dakota Quality Network facilitates quarterly meetings in which data is shared and reviewed, identifying top CAH performers in the state.
+The Network uses this platform to discuss and share best practices relative to HCAHPS and EDTC areas needing improvement.